alex/yaffi/docs/tutorial.rst

    automatically if it occurs.

-Using an error handler, rather than manually doing the error checking after each call allows us to ensure that if we call this function anywhere else an error will always be correctly propagated.
+Using an error handler, rather than manually doing the error checking after each call allows us to ensure that no matter where we call this function an error will always be correctly propagated.

 .. _virtualenv: http://www.virtualenv.org/